 There are many opportunities to further develop your skills through engagement in our enrichment activities and through work with our partners in the local community and professionals in the industry.

 Most students continue their study after college at university where they can further develop their skills and begin to specialise in a specific area of the music industry.
-The varied skill set that Music Technology provides students with gives them a wide range of choices when it comes to careers, some of which not necessarily relating to the music industry.
+The varied skill set that Music Production provides students with gives them a wide range of choices when it comes to careers, some of which not necessarily relating to the music industry.

 Students have gone on to study at Salford, Huddersfield, Leeds, Edge Hill, Derby, Bath and York with some opting for specialist study a centres including BIMM, Futureworks, the Royal Northern School of Music, Leeds College of Music and the London School of Music amongst others.